hammadahmedchatha/hammadahmedchatha/README.md

 ### Hi there 👋 , I'm Hammad Ahmed

-## I'm a Frontend Developer and IT Enthusiastic.
+## I'm a Full Stack Developer and IT Enthusiastic.

-- 🔭 I’m currently working on Web Developement, Cloud and Information Security
+- 🔭 I’m currently working on Web Developement, Cloud and Information Security.
-- 👯 I'm looking to work with Organizations working on modern tech-stack and IT
+- 👯 I'm looking to work with Organizations working on modern tech-stack and IT.
-- 🌱 I'm currently learning backend developement and cybersecurity
+- 🌱 I'm currently learning Blockchain Developement and Cybersecurity.

 ### Skills